rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

 ### Program Type: Open to Any Effect

-This version of the `Program` is a free monad variation handling any effect that is a functor by implementing the `IProgramEffect<'a>` generic interface:
+This version of `Program` is a free monad variant that handles any effect implementing the `IProgramEffect<'a>` generic interface as a functor:

 ```fsharp
 // Identify an effect that can be inserted in a program.